oreotikii/bambuddy/README.md

 2. **Test via browser** - Visit `http://<plug-ip>/cm?cmnd=Power` to test directly
 3. **Check Tasmota web interface** - Access `http://<plug-ip>` to verify Tasmota is running
 4. **Authentication** - If Tasmota has a password set, configure it in the plug settings
-5. **Firewall** - Ensure port 80 is accessible between Bambusy server and the plug
+5. **Firewall** - Ensure port 80 is accessible between Bambuddy server and the plug

 ### Auto power-off not working

 1. **Check plug is linked** - The plug must be linked to a printer for automation
 2. **Verify automation is enabled** - Check the Enabled, Auto On, and Auto Off toggles
-3. **Temperature mode issues** - If using temperature mode, ensure the printer is still connected so Bambusy can read the nozzle temperature
+3. **Temperature mode issues** - If using temperature mode, ensure the printer is still connected so Bambuddy can read the nozzle temperature

 ### Scheduled print not starting